Haemonetics (NYSE:HAE) Updates FY 2023 Earnings Guidance

 Haemonetics (NYSE:HAE – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $2.50-$2.90 for the period, compared to the consensus earnings per share estimate of $2.75.
+The company provided EPS guidance of $2.50-$2.90 for the period, compared to the consensus EPS estimate of $2.75.
 The company issued revenue guidance of $1.04 billion-$1.08 billion, compared to the consensus revenue estimate of $1.03 billion.

-Haemonetics (NYSE:HAE – Get Rating) last released its earnings results on Tuesday, May 10th.
-The medical instruments supplier reported $0.65 earnings per share for the quarter, beating analysts’ consensus estimates of $0.60 by $0.05.
+Haemonetics (NYSE:HAE – Get Rating) last released its quarterly earnings results on Tuesday, May 10th.
+The medical instruments supplier reported $0.65 EPS for the quarter, topping analysts’ consensus estimates of $0.60 by $0.05.
 Haemonetics had a net margin of 4.37% and a return on equity of 18.57%.
-The business had revenue of $265.00 million during the quarter, compared to the consensus estimate of $257.11 million.
-During the same quarter last year, the firm earned $0.46 earnings per share.
+The firm had revenue of $265.00 million during the quarter, compared to analysts’ expectations of $257.11 million.
+During the same period in the previous year, the company earned $0.46 EPS.
 The firm’s revenue for the quarter was up 17.8% compared to the same quarter last year.
-Research analysts expect that Haemonetics will post 2.72 earnings per share for the current fiscal year.
+Equities research analysts anticipate that Haemonetics will post 2.72 EPS for the current year.

-In other news, EVP Josep Llorens sold 1,418 shares of the company’s stock in a transaction on Thursday, May 19th.
-The shares were sold at an average price of $59.10, for a total value of $83,803.80.
-Following the sale, the executive vice president now directly owns 17,335 shares of the company’s stock, valued at approximately $1,024,498.50.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, insider Stewart W. Strong sold 1,084 shares of the company’s stock in a transaction on Thursday, May 19th.
+In other news, EVP Josep Llorens sold 1,418 shares of the business’s stock in a transaction dated Thursday, May 19th.
+The stock was sold at an average price of $59.10, for a total transaction of $83,803.80.
+Following the sale, the executive vice president now owns 17,335 shares in the company, valued at $1,024,498.50.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, insider Stewart W. Strong sold 1,084 shares of the stock in a transaction that occurred on Thursday, May 19th.
 The shares were sold at an average price of $59.10, for a total transaction of $64,064.40.
-Following the completion of the sale, the insider now directly owns 15,756 shares in the company, valued at $931,179.60.
+Following the completion of the transaction, the insider now directly owns 15,756 shares of the company’s stock, valued at $931,179.60.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 6,298 shares of company stock worth $368,670 over the last three months.
+Over the last quarter, insiders have sold 6,298 shares of company stock worth $368,670.
 Insiders own 1.44% of the company’s stock.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Public Employees Retirement System of Ohio boosted its position in Haemonetics by 29.7% during the fourth quarter.
-Public Employees Retirement System of Ohio now owns 1,902 shares of the medical instruments supplier’s stock worth $101,000 after purchasing an additional 436 shares during the period.
-Captrust Financial Advisors raised its stake in shares of Haemonetics by 33.4% during the first quarter.
-Captrust Financial Advisors now owns 2,335 shares of the medical instruments supplier’s stock worth $148,000 after acquiring an additional 585 shares in the last quarter.
-Keeley Teton Advisors LLC purchased a new position in shares of Haemonetics during the first quarter worth approximately $278,000.
-Toroso Investments LLC purchased a new position in shares of Haemonetics during the first quarter worth approximately $451,000.
-Finally, Zions Bancorporation N.A. grew its holdings in shares of Haemonetics by 40.7% in the first quarter.
-Zions Bancorporation N.A. now owns 8,211 shares of the medical instruments supplier’s stock worth $519,000 after purchasing an additional 2,377 shares during the last quarter.
-Hedge funds and other institutional investors own 98.51% of the company’s stock.
+A number of hedge funds have recently modified their holdings of HAE.
+Public Employees Retirement System of Ohio increased its stake in shares of Haemonetics by 29.7% in the fourth quarter.
+Public Employees Retirement System of Ohio now owns 1,902 shares of the medical instruments supplier’s stock worth $101,000 after acquiring an additional 436 shares during the period.
+Captrust Financial Advisors raised its stake in shares of Haemonetics by 33.4% during the 1st quarter.
+Captrust Financial Advisors now owns 2,335 shares of the medical instruments supplier’s stock valued at $148,000 after buying an additional 585 shares during the last quarter.
+Keeley Teton Advisors LLC acquired a new position in shares of Haemonetics in the 1st quarter valued at about $278,000.
+Toroso Investments LLC purchased a new stake in shares of Haemonetics in the first quarter worth about $451,000.
+Finally, Zions Bancorporation N.A. grew its holdings in Haemonetics by 40.7% during the first quarter.
+Zions Bancorporation N.A. now owns 8,211 shares of the medical instruments supplier’s stock worth $519,000 after acquiring an additional 2,377 shares during the period.
+Institutional investors own 98.51% of the company’s stock.

 Haemonetics Company Profile (Get Rating)